 - Stories ads – Instagram stories are an incredibly popular feature and a great place to post video ads.
-Stories are beneficial for engagement, off the cuff (seemingly so since you will plan ads ahead of time), and video content.
+Instagram stories are beneficial for engagement and video content.
 Stories also include question stickers, shoppable tags, and poll features that allow users to interact with your post.

 - Photo ads – Photo ads are just like they sound, a photo in feed.
-They can be posted in square or landscape format and will show up as users scroll through their feed.
+You can post them in square or landscape format, and they will show up as users scroll through their feed.

-- Video ads – Video ads can be added in story or in your feed.
+- Video ads – You can include video ads in story or in your feed.
 Videos stop users in their tracks, and can sometimes provide more information more quickly than including everything in the copy of the post.

 - Carousel ads – Carousel Ads allow you to post multiple photos within the same advertisement.
 This is a great type of ad to include “shop now” and “learn more” links that will direct users to visit your business’ website.